0x76agabond/diamond-testing-framework/README.md

 ## Requirements
 - Foundry
 - Solidity
-- .env with `CUSTOMER_KEY` //private key for deploy contract
 - foundry.toml with `rpc_endpoints`

 ## Getting Started
 1. Clone repo
 2. Run `forge install` (if needed)
-3. Create `.env`
-4. Add `rpc_endpoints`
+3. Add `rpc_endpoints`
-5. forge build
+4. forge build
-6. forge test TestSetupDiamond.t -vvv
+5. forge test TestSetupDiamond.t -vvv
+* Since this is a `test framework`, you should check `test` directory for example
 ---